aleslanger/checkboxtree/README.md

 ```

 the input array must contain keys (id, title, parent_id), key title is label for checkbox.
-The output is an array, the individual values are id.
+The output is an array, the individual values are IDs.

 ## License